gilamran/tsc-watch/README.md

 Notes:

 - The (`onSuccess`) `COMMAND` will not run if the compilation failed.
-- Any child process (`COMMAND`) will be terminated before creating a new one.
 - `tsc-watch` is using the currently installed TypeScript compiler.
 - `tsc-watch` is not changing the compiler, just adds the new arguments, compilation is the same, and all other arguments are the same.
-- `tsc-watch` was created to allow an easy dev process with TypeScript.
-Commonly used to restart a node server.